kdudley27/fiddler-map-react/README.md

 ## What You're Getting

-This is an app written in React using the Google Maps API, and the FourSquare API.
-I also use the `google-maps-react' library to help me load the map. https://github.com/fullstackreact/google-maps-react
+This is an app using React, the Google Maps API, and the FourSquare API.
+I also use the `google-maps-react` library to help me load the map. https://github.com/fullstackreact/google-maps-react

 It shows some of my favorite places to visit in my home town.

 ## Create React App